Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Add the vanilla extract and the melted semi-sweet chocolate to the cream cheese mixture.
 Beat on low speed until the chocolate is fully incorporated and the mixture begins to get light and fluffy.

-• Fold the thawed whipped topping into the French silk mixture using a large rubber spatula until no white streaks remain.
+• Fold one of the 8 ounce containers of thawed whipped topping into the French silk mixture using a large rubber spatula until no white streaks remain.

 • Using an offset spatula, spread the French silk mixture evenly over the surface of the cooled brownies.

-• Chill the French silk brownies for 1-2 hours to allow the French silk mixture to firm up before slicing and serving.
+• Chill the French silk brownies for 1-2 hours to allow the French silk mixture to firm up.

 Notes